fhswf/MLPro/doc/rtd/content/append1/howto.rl.rst

 Reinforcement Learning
 ================

-We provide some examples of `MLPro <https://github.com/fhswf/MLPro.git>`_'s RL funcionalities implementation, which is available on our GitHub file.
+We provide some examples of MLPro's RL funcionalities implementation, which is available on our GitHub file.

 .. toctree::
    :maxdepth: 1